nota3k/ha-smarthub-energy-sensor/README.md

 - Open the call, and copy the `serviceLocationNumber` field from the `Payload` tab.

+# Limitations
+- The API provides data with a delay, the integration just reports the current total for the unbilled period
+- The integration currently only sets the usage (doesn't set the cost sensor)
+- It hardcodes to only lookup `ENERGY` data (no gas information)

 # Credits
 Thanks [@tedpearson](https://github.com/tedpearson) for his [go implementation](https://github.com/tedpearson/electric-usage-downloader) which inspired this integration.